paddepadde/nao_walking_ppo/README.md

 Due to the high sample-complexity of the PPO algorithm and the high computational effort of the simulator the training of the robot could take up to several days.
 I trained the robot with reward functions of different complexity and scaling.
 These animations show some of the learned control policies:

-__Some Results:__
+__Animations of the Results:__

 <img src="https://i.imgur.com/pDDrpUt.gif" width="300"> <img src="https://i.imgur.com/bhKBZWf.gif" width="300">

 <img src="https://i.imgur.com/QojydTD.gif" width="300"> <img src="https://i.imgur.com/xUft4MM.gif" width="300">

 Most of the learned control policies are definitly close to a style human walking.
-Because real walking is never shown to the it developed weird walking styles in some experiments (2nd animation) or characteristics (e.g. excessive arm movement).
+Because real walking is never shown to the Robot, he developes weird walking styles in some experiments (2nd animation) or unnatural walking characteristics (e.g. excessive arm movement).

 ## Project Structure

-TODO
+* `/controllers/ppo_supervisor` Webots controller for simulation management.
+* `/controllers/ppo_walking` Webots robot walking controller (state, actions, reward computation).
+* `/nao_walking` Webots file for world

+## Instructions

+Instructions for setting up the project are included in the `INSTRUCTIONS.md` file in the root directory of the repository.